 The problem of plastic pollution

-About 8.8 million tons of plastic enter the global ocean each year.
+Today, plastic pollution is found in almost every marine habitat on Earth, including polar sea ice and the deepest ocean trenches.
+About 8.8 million tons of plastic enter the ocean from sources on land each year.
 That’s the equivalent of a dump truck pouring a load of plastic trash into the ocean every minute, every day.
-Within 10 years, that rate is expected to double.
+Unless we do something about it, that rate is expected to double by 2025.

 How you can help

 SheddTheStraw is the first step to plastic-free waters.
 Skipping the straw you don’t need is a simple, but powerful, action that raises awareness about the need to reduce more kinds of single-use plastic.
 It sends a signal to businesses and government officials that there is public support for change.

 If you prefer straws, you can opt for more sustainable, reusable alternatives such as glass, steel, or bamboo.
 If you already carry a reusable shopping bag and water bottle, having a reusable straw is the next step in protecting aquatic animals and their habitats.
 Of course, ACP strongly supports having plastic straws available and accessible to those who need them.

 In the first year of the partnership, the 22 ACP facilities kept more than 5 million plastic straws out of the environment through their own operations.
 In addition, with ACP support, nearly 500 businesses, including the Chicago White Sox, United Airlines and Loews Chicago hotel, now offer straws only on request, along with other plastic-reduction commitments.

 Visit www.ourhands.org for more examples of what you can do and to support the work of the Aquarium Conservation Partnership.